+356-2033-01-78

 Worldwide Offices

-A Malta residence permit allows one to live in the country, travel to other Schengen Area states, and get access to healthcare and educational systems.
+A Malta residence permit allows its holder to live in the country, travel within the Schengen Area for short stays, and access Malta’s healthcare and education systems.

 Let’s explore the main paths to Malta residence for third-country nationals — citizens of states outside the EU, EEA, and Switzerland.

-Knows how to apply for Malta residence permit
+Explained how to apply for a Malta residence permit

 Fact checked by Frederick EllulFrederick Ellul